deheznicolas/trouvkash/README.md

 One of the solutions is to use  [**Heroku**](https://www.heroku.com).
 To host your Database, Heroku is working with [**mLab**](https://mlab.com) .

 * * *

+## Deadline

+The project **have** to be online the  **20/09/2019 16H59**.
+We are expecting an e-mail for each group with a link to the repository and a link to the application in production.

 Have fun and good work.